 - Thanasis Lalas’ "Madonna", on the patio

-- Renzo Gallo’s "Phoinix", in the parking lot
+- Renzogallo’s "Phoenix", in the outdoor visitor parking lot

-- Gianni Fanello’s "The snail", at the entrance of the museum
+- Gianni Fanello’s "Snail", at the entrance of the museum

-- Fabio Fornasier’s "Recycled Chandelier", in the museum
+- Fabio Fornasier’s "Lampadario", in the introductory section of the museum

 - Pino Castagna’s "Canneto Rosso", in the garden

-- Christinas Saradopoulou's "Illuminated Link", in the garden
+- Christina Sarantopoulou's "Illuminated Link", in the patio

 - George Tsaras' "Flames of Freedom", in the garden